duclh19/CAt-UnsupervisedAspectDetection/README.md

     `python main.py`

-  - 2.2 Test your own experiment in restaurant domain.
+  - 2.2 Test your own experiment in restaurant domain (change your text in the file before running).

     `python inference.py`